caleabc/caleabc/README.md

 .

 ## My day-to-day work.
-As an app developer, I write and maintain code, collaborate with team members, debug issues, and ensure our applications run smoothly and efficiently.
+As an app developer, I write and maintain code, collaborate with team members, debug issues, and ensure our applications run smoothly.

 ## Outside of work.
-Going out for a cup of coffee or for some snack, meeting friends.
-When I have some free time, I take a bicycle and go for a ride, and spend an hour this really depends on my mood and energy levels.
+Going out for a cup of coffee or for some snack, meet friends.
+When I have some free time, I take a bicycle and go for a ride.

 ## I'm glad to respond
 You can message me here calechfs@gmail.com